DigitalCrafts-September-2016-Cohort/the_a_team2/README.md

 * [Keyur Patel](https://github.com/ekeyur/)
 **Primary team role:** Back-end Soldier<br />
 **Contributions:** Built a custom, responsive layout from scratch with focus on clean, robust design.
-Wrote and refactored HTML/CSS with an emphasis on simplicity, clarity, and flexibility.
-Made sure that we were pulling the right information from the database in the right places.<br />
+Implemented functionality via the back end, utilizing Djikstra's algorith, returning data from the JSON file for use in front end functionality. <br />
-**Key code portions:** Most of the JavaScript code (server.py) and HTML documents
+**Key code portions:** Most of the Python code (server.py) and data (points.JSON).

 * [Jason Campbell](https://github.com/mtnzorro/)
-**Primary team role:** Ionic Trooper, styling<br />
+**Primary team role:** Ionic Trooper, AngularJS, Front End functionality, Front end styling, Deployment<br />
-**Contributions:** Site design and implementation.
-Just making sure the manipulation and display of the data in the database was working well with the design concept.
-Regularly studied all code throughout project.<br />
+**Contributions:** Developed the Ionic version of the app in conjuction with the main site build.
+Additionally, helped to build the functionality of front end of the web app, utilizing AngularJS, along with initial decisions of the front end structure.
+Handled deployment of the web app to AWS. <br />
 **Key code portions:** All of the ionic code

 * [Trista McCleary](https://github.com/mccleary/)